muratk5n/thirdwave/en/README.md

 2022-04-01 -1.5245
 ```

-Then chances are high there will be a recession declaration when the
+Then there might be a recession declaration when the GDP number for Q2
-GDP number for Q2 comes out.
+comes out.

 ---